Lib-Co/aries-cloudagent-python/demo/README.md

 (... creates a new invitation ...)
 ```

-In alice, accept the invitation:
+In beeds_user, accept the invitation:

 ```
 [1/2/3/4/W/T/X] 4